Onboarding Tips For New Employees in 2023

 In some organizations, onboarding can sometimes be confused with orientation.
 Orientation is a component of the onboarding process, but the onboarding process is a lot more comprehensive than just filling out forms.

-The onboarding process can be an integral part of retaining your employees during a tough job market as well.
-Research by the HRCI has shown that a well planned/executed onboarding process can lead to 58% of new employees staying with a company for at least three years.
+The onboarding process can also be an integral part of retaining your employees during a tough job market.
+Research by the HRCI has shown that a well-planned/executed onboarding process can lead to 58% of new employees staying with a company for at least three years.

-After 90 days, you should be able to properly evaluate your new hire and make sure they have completed all onboarding tasks.
+After 90 days, you should be able to properly evaluate your new hire and ensure they have completed all onboarding tasks.

 HR might also ask the new employee for feedback about the company culture and the overall onboarding process to make adjustments when needed.
 You can measure your employee’s progress by:

-- Managers should review KPIs and metrics to make sure they’re realistic and attainable.
+• Managers should review KPIs and metrics to ensure they’re realistic and attainable.

 Final Thoughts | New Hire Onboarding Checklist

-Proper onboarding is key to keeping your employees happy and engaged.
-New employees require time to get up to speed with the company before they start making mistakes or causing problems.
-A good onboarding program helps new hires feel comfortable in their new environment and gives them the tools and resources they’ll need to succeed.
+A good onboarding program helps new hires feel comfortable in their unfamiliar environment and gives them the tools and resources needed to succeed.

 Title: New Hire Onboarding Tips